hotsphink/sfink-tools/README.md

 ----------------------------------------------------------------------

-run-taskcluster-image : Run taskcluster jobs in a local Docker container.
+run-taskcluster-job : Run taskcluster jobs in a local Docker container.

-    run-taskcluster-image --log-task-id a5gT2XbUSGuBd-IMAjjTUw
+    run-taskcluster-job --log-task-id a5gT2XbUSGuBd-IMAjjTUw

 to replicate task a5gT2XbUSGuBd-IMAjjTUw locally.
 The above command will